watson-developer-cloud/python-sdk/README.md

 ## Python Version
 Tested 👌 (lightly) on: Python from 2.6 to 3.5-dev (development branch)

+## Known Issues
+There is a known incompatibilty with this module with Python versions 3.x with Korean systems.

 ## Dependencies
 * [requests]
 * [responses] (for testing)